bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 ### What are databases?

-Let’s begin our tutorial with our test subject, Lisa, who has a box of crayons.
+Let's begin our tutorial with our test subject, Lisa, who has a box of crayons.
 She wants to organize them so that anytime she catalogs something, those things will appear in the database as having a color attributed to that certain type of crayon.
 Since nobody had thought of arranging objects like this to date, she must use SQL to create this arrangement herself.

-*Databases help to organize things that haven’t been thought of yet.
+*Databases help to organize things that haven't been thought of yet.
 They allow one to use their creativity to group things together in a meaningful way.*

 Our second subject, Joe, collects rocks, baseball cards, and rocks.
 He puts his sports cars in a garage, his rocks in a box in the basement, and his baseball cards in plastic sleeves on a shelf in the living room.
 It would not make much sense for Joe to put them all in one place, as it would be hard to find any particular item.
-What if all of Joe’s sports cars, rocks, and baseball cards were on the shelf in his living room?
+What if all of Joe's sports cars, rocks, and baseball cards were on the shelf in his living room?
 In addition to being very inconvenient to remove any one item from his living room, it would be very confusing as to what and how many items he had to begin with.
 The same principle applies to electronic data.

 "Databases" are simply an organized collection of data, usually in electronic form.
 They are composed of smaller parts called "tables".
 These tables are composed of even smaller parts called "rows" and "columns" similar to what one would see in an Excel spreadsheet (or any spreadsheet for that matter).
 The columns section of each table declares the characteristics of each table while each row contains unique data for each element in the table.
 It sounds complicated but is actually quite simple.
 Take the example outlined below: